Oranudu/Carousels/README.md

 # Carousel
-All Html | CSS | JavaScript Carousel I have ever created
+All Html | CSS | JavaScript Carousels I have ever created